Henry Cabot Lodge Jr.: Ambassador to South Vietnam (1963–1964)

 Ever since July 1963, a group of senior South Vietnamese generals had been in contact with the Central Intelligence Agency (CIA), asking for American support for a coup d'état.
 Lodge advised caution, saying a coup would be a "shot in the dark".
 On August 26, Lodge arrived at the Gia Long Palace to present his credentials to President Diem.
 As Lodge spoke no Vietnamese and Diem no English, they talked in French.
-Lodge, a patrician and wealthy scion of a distinguished Boston Brahmin family, had a very poor working relationship with Diem, an equally patrician and wealthy scion of a distinguished mandarin family as both men were too used to having others defer to them to accept an equal.
-Lodge gave Diem a list of reforms to carry out such as his dismissing Nhu; silencing his abrasive and bombastic wife, Madame Nhu; bring to trial the officials responsible for the massacre in Hue on May 8; and provide for greater religious tolerance, all of which were anathema to him.
-Lodge later told the journalist Stanley Karnow in an interview about his first meeting with Diem: I could see a cloud pass across his face when I suggested that he get rid of Nhu and improve his government.
-He absolutely refused to discuss any of the topics that President Kennedy had instructed me to raise, and that frankly jolted me.
-He looked up at the ceiling and talked about irrelevant subjects.
-I thought it was deplorable.
-In an attempt to pressure Diem, Lodge had the Vietnamese channel of the Voice of America radio station run a program absolving the South Vietnamese Army of any responsibility for the raids on the Buddhist temples, stating the raids were the work only of the Special Forces, which were another branch of the armed forces.
-Kennedy believed that the principal problem was not Diem, but Nhu, who had emerged as the leader of a hardline, ultra-Catholic faction that was spoiling for a fight with the Buddhists.
-At one point, to get Nhu out of South Vietnam, a plan emerged to offer Nhu (who fancied himself an intellectual, being very committed to a Catholic philosophy called Personalism) a professorship of philosophy at Harvard, which however was foiled when the Harvard professor of economics serving with the Kennedy administration, John Kenneth Galbraith, warned that Nhu's murky writings on his Personalist philosophy would not make the grade at Harvard.
+Lodge had a very poor working relationship with Diem, as both men were from wealthy and distinguished families and too used to having others defer to them.
+Lodge gave Diem a list of reforms to carry out such as his dismissing Nhu; silencing his abrasive and bombastic wife, Madame Nhu; trying the officials responsible for the shootings in Hue; and providing greater religious tolerance, all of which were anathema to Diem.